cfug/dio/dio/README.md

 #### LogInterceptor

-You can apply the `LogInterceptor` to log requests and responses automatically:
+You can apply the `LogInterceptor` to log requests and responses automatically in the DEBUG mode:

 ```dart
 dio.interceptors.add(LogInterceptor(responseBody: false)); // Do not output responses body.
 ```

-Note: `LogInterceptor` should be the last to add since the interceptors are FIFO.
+**Note:** `LogInterceptor` should be the last to add since the interceptors are FIFO.

+**Note:** Logs will only be printed in the DEBUG mode (when the assertion is enabled).

 #### Custom Interceptor